stanly3690/HotSpotAnalysis_Plugin/readme.md

 Further Information: https://peerj.com/preprints/2204/
 ##Requirements for installing packages:
-Install get-pip or easy install
+Install get-pip or easy install.

-The procedure to install get-pip is given as follows.
+For **Windows OS**: The procedure to install get-pip is given as follows.

 First download get-pip.py which is available in the link : https://bootstrap.pypa.io/get-pip.py